Exercise: That's Done

 Both the text and the button need to be conditionally rendered:

-• Either the text is shown directly or the text wrapped up inside an <s> element, depending on the value of cancelled.
+• Either the text is shown directly or is wrapped up inside an <s> element, depending on the value of cancelled.

-• Either the button is shown or not shown (as in, not in the DOM), again depending on the value of cancelled.
+• Either the button is rendered or not rendered, again depending on the value of cancelled.

 The following code accomplishes this all: